Subcontractor Certified Cost or Pricing Data-Modifications-Sealed Bidding

 Key Rules

-- The clause applies only to contract modifications where the aggregate cost changes (including profit) exceed the certified cost or pricing data threshold at the time of modification.
+- The clause applies to contract modifications where the aggregate cost changes (plus profit) exceed the certified cost or pricing data threshold in FAR 15.403-4(a)(1) at the time of modification.

 - Certification Requirement

-- Subcontractors must certify that the data submitted is accurate, complete, and current as of the date of price agreement.
+- Subcontractors must certify that their cost or pricing data is accurate, complete, and current as of the date of price agreement.

-- Contractors must include the substance of this clause in all subcontracts that exceed the threshold.
+- Contractors must include this clause in all subcontracts that exceed the threshold.

 Responsibilities

-- Contracting Officers: Ensure the clause is included in applicable solicitations and contracts.
+- Contracting Officers: Ensure the clause is included in applicable solicitations and contracts; verify compliance during contract administration.

-- Contractors: Obtain and verify certified cost or pricing data from subcontractors, ensure proper certification, and flow down the clause to qualifying subcontracts.
+- Contractors: Obtain and review certified cost or pricing data from subcontractors, secure required certifications, and flow down the clause to qualifying subcontracts.

-- Agencies: Oversee compliance and enforce requirements as part of contract administration.
+- Agencies: Oversee contractor compliance and enforce requirements as needed.

 Practical Implications